wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 I say this after spending a couple of days last week chasing a bug which was not caught by unit tests and most likely wouldn't have been caught by high-level abstractions of model-checkers and the team agreed that a good invariant could have prevented it.

-Just for curiosity's sake, I implemented both P1 and P2 in Python and then wrote a small unit test to test for most values.
+Just for curiosity, I implemented both P1 and P2 in Python.

-All code is in this Github repository.
+All code is in this GitHub repository: [knuth-beauty-is-his-business](https://github.com/wyounas/knuth-beauty-is-his-business).

 ----